Home » The Lazy Chef’s (Almost) Homemade Pizza

 I top the dough with the sauce and then pile on all sorts of things.
 At least one of the pizzas has seasoned ground beef on top of the sauce.
 At least one pizza is always veggie-heavy with tomato, onion, pepper, and sometimes mushrooms and black olives, too.
 There’s always plenty of mozzarella.
 Sometimes one pizza is just beef, pepperoni, and cheese.
 In any case, we always add parmesan on top before baking.
 Note that parmesan used to be included in the pizza kit, but now the box comes with only crust mix and sauce–no cheese at all.
 So if you want parmesan, you’ll have to add it.
 While you’re at it, go ahead and add anything and everything you’d like.

 Finally, I saw a few snarky comments on the Internet about this pizza kit being “super unhealthy”, so I checked the label.
 The only ingredients that might give someone any kind of pause at all were sodium aluminum phosphate and high fructose corn syrup.
 Sodium aluminum phosphate is an acidifier for baked goods, and helps to ensure proper texture.
 It’s GRAS (Generally Recognized As Safe) both here and in Europe where they’re much pickier than we are in the U.S. Sodium aluminum phosphate is simply the pro version of baking powder, and it’s way down the ingredient list.
 High fructose corn syrup is something that I do try to avoid, mostly.
-But there’s less high fructose corn syrup in these two pizzas combined than you would get in a single bowl of lightly sweetened cereal.
+But there’s less high fructose corn syrup in these two pizzas combined than you would get in a single bowl of lightly sweetened breakfast cereal.
 Even I have a hard time getting bent out of shape over that.

 Fun fact: Chef Boyardee was a real person.
 Italian-American Ettore Boiardi was the head chef at the Plaza Hotel in NYC until 1924 when he opened a restaurant, Il Giardino d’Italia, in Cleveland, Ohio.
 Customers immediately began asking to buy his spaghetti sauce, and he initially offered it for sale in milk bottles.
-In 1928 Boiardi anglicized his name to the phonetic “Boyardee” and opened a factory that made packaged Italian-American (almost) ready-made foods.
+In 1928 Boiardi anglicized his name to the phonetic “Boyardee” and opened a factory that made packaged Italian-American almost ready-to-eat foods.
 The rest in history.

 Ciao!